Interstate 275 (Florida): Reconstruction and later changes

 The northern toll plaza to the Sunshine Skyway Bridge was relocated south of the approach bridge in 2000 due to a lack of capacity.
 The original plaza only allowed three lanes, while the replacement allows six lanes to flow through, with the sixth lane dedicated to SunPass users.

+In 1999, a much needed, dual-stage, widening project began between SR 580 (Busch Boulevard) and Bearss Avenue.
+The project widened I-275 mainline from four to six lanes, rehabilitated the existing concrete surfaces, and improved interchange flow, lighting, signage, and drainage.
+The project was completed in 2003.

+In 2004, the ramp from southbound Memorial Highway to southbound I-275 was realigned in order to ease congestion on the mainline lanes of the Interstate.

 In 2001, the widening project for I-275 between SR 694 (Gandy Boulevard) and SR 686 began.
 The project increased I-275 from six to eight lanes, and its existing concrete surfaces were rehabilitated.
 A reconfiguration of the SR 686 interchange (exit 30) started in 2001 and added access to 118th Avenue North at the same interchange.
 The new connection to 118th Avenue North is the first phase of a proposed freeway to connect I-275 to the Bayside Bridge (although it is unclear if future segments will be built).
 All construction in this area was completed by 2002.
 Reconstruction of I-275 between SR 686 and SR 687 quickly followed the widening project.
 Lane counts on I-275 were increased from four to mostly six lanes (with some eight-lane segments).
 The Ulmerton Road and 9th Street North interchanges were originally narrow 1959 configurations that caused much congestion in the area.
 Additionally, the 9th Street North/Martin Luther King Jr. Street North exit and Ulmerton Road entrance ramps were situated in the left lane of I-275, causing dangerous weaving patterns.
 These interchanges were reconstructed into right-lane configurations, and two new ramps were added from Ulmerton Road (one leading to 9th Street North and one exiting onto southbound I-275).
 The southbound I-275 exits to Ulmerton Road and Martin Luther King Jr. Street North were combined into one exit ramp to provide better flow.
 The Martin Luther King Jr. Street North interchange was shut down for several months as a result of the reconstruction.
 Finally, the ramps to and from 118th Avenue North were opened to traffic.
-The entire reconstruction project along I-275 in the Gateway area was completed in 2005.
+The entire reconstruction project along I-275 in the Gateway area was completed by 2005.